Nefermaat: Tomb

 Nefermaat was buried in mastaba 16 at Meidum.
-He was one of several relatives of Pharaoh Sneferu, who was buried in Meidum.
+He was one of several relatives of King Sneferu, who was buried in Meidum.
 The tomb is known for the special technique used for drawing the scenes.
 Sculptors carved deeply incised images that then were filled with colored paste.
 This method was labor-intensive because the paste tended to dry, crack, and then fall out.
 The technique results in vividly colored scenes.
 This tomb is the only one known to date showing this technique.
 The fact that later, the plaster cracked and resulted in the loss of the paste, likely led to craftsmen abandoning this type of decoration.

 Nefermaat's tomb is famous for the scene referred to as the "Meidum Geese" (now in the Egyptian Museum, JE 34571/ CG 1742).
 Discovered in 1871 by Auguste Mariette and Luigi Vassalli, the scene was executed in painted plaster.
 The painting was removed from the wall in order to be reassembled inside the Bulaq Museum.
 The full scene depicts six geese (greylag, greater white-fronted and red-breasted geese, none of which call modern Egypt home); three pointing to the left and three pointing to the right.
 Each group of three geese consists of one goose shown with head bowed down, eating, and two geese with heads held up.
 Each group of three animals represents many geese, as three represents the plural in Egyptian imagery.
 There are differences in the plumage of the birds that breaks the overall symmetry of the scene.
 This example of Egyptian painting is considered a masterpiece.
 A 2015 research paper by Francesco Tiradritti at the Kore University of Enna, published on LiveScience, suggested that the painting could be a nineteenth-century forgery, possibly made by Vassalli.
 Tiradritti's claims were promptly dismissed by Zahi Hawass and other Egyptian authorities.

 A 2021 research paper used a biodiversity indicator called the 'Tobias Criteria' to assess the 'Meidum Geese" to see if these geese match with the species they have been identified as depicting.
 While Greylag and Greater white-fronted geese were consistent with their respective images, Red-breasted geese was a mismatch according to the analysis.
 Reasons to account for these differences could be due to either: artistic/cultural license; the depiction being a blend of different animals; or is an accurate depiction of an animal that no longer exists.
-Of these reasons, the study considered other realistic animal art from the Chapel of Itet (waterfowl, dogs, jackal, leopard, antelope) that are also identifiable to species-level, and suggested it possible the geese painted with red-coloured breast regions may be an unknown extinct goose species.
+Of these reasons, the study considered other realistic animal art from the Chapel of Itet(waterfowl, dogs, jackal, leopard, antelope) that are also identifiable to species-level, and suggested it possible the geese painted with red-coloured breast regions may be an unknown extinct goose species.
+A 2022 study found them to be within the plumage variation range and artistic licence for red-breasted geese.